sunyatin/ASCEND/README.md

 # Requirements

 For optimal use, ASCEND requires that your population is comprised of at least 5 samples.
 ASCEND is based on EIGENSTRAT-formatted input files and **requires genetic positions**, provided in the 3rd column of the .snp file (genetic positions can be given either in Morgans or centiMorgans).
+The method currently does not support packed formats like packedancestrymap, packedped, packedeigenstrat, etc. Please use `convertf` to convert the data to eigenstrat format before use.

 Since ASCEND relies on the recombination map, make sure your SNPs have the most accurate genetic positions (see https://github.com/sunyatin/itara/blob/master/liftover.py to lift positions over a recombination map).